ALVAROPING1/Trailmakers-LogicBlocksGuide/Logic Blocks Guide.md

         \end{tikzpicture}\vspace{1mm}
       - To add cycle, add an AND gate to the last cell configured in the same way as the others and using the first cell as its next cell
       - To make it 2-way, add a new AND gate to each cell configured in the same way as the other one but going in the opposite direction and using a different pulse generator as input
-      - Requires a startup pulse to one of the toggled OR gates work (achieved with a 1 frame pulse generator)
+      - Requires a startup pulse to one of the toggled OR gates to work (achieved with a 1 frame pulse generator)
       - Complexity
         - 1-way: $2n$
         - 1-way+cycle: $2n + 1$